 TrueNorth Family and Support Services advocates for families and individuals by connecting them with the necessary programs, along with other community resources, to meet identified needs which lead to greater self-sufficiency.

 TrueNorth also provides a Student Loan program which is for Newaygo County residents striving to improve their lives through higher education.
 The program provides low-interest loans for any accredited college, university or trade school.
-Loan applicants must explore all other financial aid options before seeking a loan.
+Loan applicants must explore all other financial aid options before seeking a loan, and all loans require a Newaygo County resident as co-signer.